skonfig/extra/type/__openldap_server/man.rst

     # objectClass: top
     # objectClass: dcObject
     # objectClass: organization
-    # o: Managed by cdist, do not edit manually.
+    # o: Managed by skonfig, do not edit manually.
     # dc: camilion
     #
     # Do not change it manually, the type will overwrite your changes.